ovaso/mapstruct-sample-case/README.md

 ![options](Options.png)

-## Installed Plugins (Checking if issue was caused by the incompatible plugin)
+## Installed Plugins (Check if issue was caused by the incompatible plugin)

 **N.B. only shows enabled and downloaded**